Jujure/juju.re/jujure/content/writeups/fcsc_2022/diplodocus.md

 Next we notice that we check that the `jth` bit of the `ith` row of the array, if is not set, it sets the said bit and update the coordinates in the context.
-If however it is already set, the program set the error flag that we already identified earlier.
+If however it is already set, the program sets the error flag that we already identified earlier.

 Clearly this is some sort of 12 * 12 bitboard implementation, the first thing